sclorg/s2i-python-container/README.md

 Test
 ---------------------
-This repository also provides a [S2I](https://github.com/openshift/source-to-image) test framework, which launches tests to check functionality of a simple Python application built on top of the sti-python image.
+This repository also provides a [S2I](https://github.com/openshift/source-to-image) test framework, which launches tests to check functionality of a simple Python application built on top of the s2i-python image.

 Users can choose between testing a Python test application based on a RHEL or CentOS image.